How Often Should You Go To The Dentist?

 An oral “prophylaxis” appointment is your typical preventative oral health cleaning.
 That’s the one you schedule every six months to keep your smile healthy.
 Prophylaxis actually means preventative.
 So, if you don’t have gum disease, heavy tartar, and haven’t recently been treated for a gum infection, a “prophy” is probably all you’ll need.

 Your hygienist or dentist will usually measure your bone and gum attachment levels (periodontal charting) to see which “category” of gum health you fall into.
-Deep pockets and tartar buildup typically call for more than just your average cleaning.
+Deep pockets and tartar buildup typically call for more than just your average dental cleaning.
 Even if you don’t have much tartar anymore, the number of pockets that there are may just mean you need to have your teeth cleaned more frequently.

 Are Different Types Of Dental Cleanings Covered By My Insurance?